Laugharne/rust_zero_copy/README.md

 - **Reduced CPU Cycles:** The CPU doesn't spend time copying memory blocks.
 This is especially important for large amounts of data (network packets, large files).
 - **Better CPU Cache Utilization:** Data remains in its original memory location, increasing the chances it's already in the CPU cache, which reduces latency for accessing main memory.

-It represents one of the most interesting challenges in the ecosystem: how to deserialize data without copying its content, while respecting the strict rules of the borrow checker?
+It represents one of the most interesting challenges in the ecosystem: how to deserialize data without copying its content, while respecting the strict rules of the borrow checker ?

 This synthesis explores the different approaches developed by the Rust community.

 ## The Fundamental Problem